mltoureK/realcoder-ai/docs/QUIZ_GENERATION.md

 ---

+## Plugin Quality Notes (Order Sequence & Function Variant)

+- **Order Sequence** now enforces 5–10 core steps before shuffling into the UI.
+The plugin keeps up to three distractors and sanitizes `correctOrder`, `acceptableOrders`, and `constraints` so every ID matches the surviving steps.
+This lets you include entire call sequences without losing context.
+- Correct steps retain full code (including function calls) until the final shuffle, so the quiz bank can show realistic execution flows instead of abridged snippets.
+- **Function Variant** responses preserve comments in the code variants.
+Deduplication now ignores comment-only differences to filter out duplicate variants while keeping the source comment guidance visible in the UI.

+---

 ## Useful Commands / Tips

 - **Tail Next.js API logs** during a quiz run to watch plugin output: `yarn dev` (or your PM2 setup) provides the console entries described above.